-Develop and maintain an agency data management system with a web-based user interface, offering high quality, robust features for both customers and agency staff.
+Convert agency's monolithic data management system and user interface to a microservices architecture to address maintenance challenges, improve agility and improve scalability.
+Thereby leading to high quality, robust features and reduced downtime for both customers and agency staff.

-Continue development activities of the new data management system for both back- and front-end components, launch remaining application modules by the end of fiscal year 2018, and update all modules to improve performance and usability as needed.
+Pursue development activities and transition efforts to gradually convert existing data management system to a new microservice architecture for both back- and front-end components; complete deployment of service modules by the end of fiscal year 2021, and update all modules to improve performance, availability and usability as needed.

-- 1. Continue design and development of front end applications of the new system, drawing from user input and feedback to drive the system look and function.
-Add new user interface features during fiscal year 2018 and 2019. - 2.
-Thoroughly test each developed feature before launching to full use. - 3.
-Begin version II of some modules during fiscal year 2018 and continuing into 2019.
+- 1. Continue design and development of back-end services, drawing from user input and feedback to determine the features desired in microservice module. - 2.
+Continue design and development of user interfaces, drawing from user input and feedback to determine desired features.
+Add new or update user interface features during fiscal year 2020 and 2021. - 3.
+Thoroughly test each feature before deployment to production.

-The new data management system will be more efficient, effective, and user-oriented than the previous system.
+The improved, microservice architecture based, data management system will be more efficient, effective, and user-oriented than the previous system.
 The system is consistent with the statewide goal to implement technological solutions to serve Texas citizens.

 - 2. Maximum results with minimum waste of taxpayer funds. - All development efforts are being accomplished with existing agency staff.
 Increased efficiency and convenience of the new system will make the most of taxpayer funds. - 3.
-Effective in fulfilling core functions, measuring success in achieving performance measures, and implementing plans to continuously improve. - The new system will allow stakeholders to manage all business with the agency in a much more effective way.
+Effective in fulfilling core functions, measuring success in achieving performance measures, and implementing plans to continuously improve.

+The new system will allow stakeholders to manage all agency business in a more efficient manner.
 Functions such as testing, document submittals, renewal, and management of personal information will be a part of the system.
 Performance measure totals will be obtainable for reporting purposes.
-The architecture of the new system will allow for convenient upgrades and improvements as the need arises. - 4.
-Providing excellent customer service. - The new system will enhance the ability of the agency to deliver improved services to its customers. - 5.
-Transparent actions apparent to Texans. - Targeted customer feedback has been received by the agency regarding system features and functionality, and has driven design features to the degree possible.
+The architecture of the new system will make agency services more available and more scalable.

+The new system requires faster integration and delivery of features, thereby enhancing the ability of the agency to deliver better-quality services to its customers.

+The agency has received (and will continue to collect) targeted customer feedback regarding system features and functionality.
+These feedbacks will inform design and development choices and efforts.

-Develop and maintain a system for administering state examinations via an online process.
+Refine and maintain a system for administering state examinations via an online process.

-Continue programming efforts that will result in the ability to deliver online exams.
-Establish agreements with computer-based testing centers throughout the state to be used by examinees for testing.
-Begin online testing during fiscal year 2018.
+Continue programming efforts that will improve delivery of online exams.
+Refine established agreements with computer-based testing centers throughout the state to be used by examinees for testing.
+Launch updated online testing application during fiscal year 2021.

-- 1. Complete functional testing of the data system by April 2018 to ensure that the system is able deliver online exams as designed. - 2.
+- 1. Complete functional testing of the data system by April 2021 to ensure that the system is able to deliver online exams as designed. - 2.
 Continue establishing agreements with testing centers to expand availability to as much of the state as possible.
-Continue the process through fiscal year 2023 as necessary. - 3.
+Continue the process through fiscal year 2023, as necessary. - 3.
 Include final testing of online scheduling and payment modules for exams in functional tests above. - 4.
-Launch limited online testing in April/May of 2018, starting with two or three disciplines and expanding to others once successful administration of the initial launch is attained. - 5.
-Expand to online testing for all disciplines by the end of fiscal year 2019. - 6.
+Expand updated online testing for all disciplines by the end of fiscal year 2021. - 5.
 Ensure that the system for administering hard-copy exams is preserved and functional as well.